Table of Contents

 - Oral Agreements: 5 – 20 years (if it’s considered valid)

-Coface Country Rating: B — Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
+Coface Country Rating: A3 — Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
 Corporate default probability is appreciable.

 Coface Business Climate Rating: A2 — The political and economic situation is good.
 A basically stable and efficient business environment nonetheless leaves room for improvement.
 Corporate default probability is low on average.

-Credendo Political Risk Rating: 2 — Fairly Low
+Credendo Political Risk Rating: 1 — Extremely Low

 Market Access: In accordance with its membership, Portugal applies European Union rules regarding trade.
 While the EU has a rather liberal foreign trade policy, there are a number of restrictions, especially on farm products.
 Following the implementation of the CAP (Common Agricultural Policy) aimed at favoring the development of agriculture within the EU and the application of compensations on import and export of farm products, there are a number of control and regulation systems applicable to these goods entering EU territory.